American Shetland Pony: History

 The first documented importation of Shetland Ponies to the United States was in 1885, when Eli Elliot imported seventy-five of them.
 A breed association, the American Shetland Pony Club, was formed in 1888.
 The original stock was crossbred with various other breeds, principally the Hackney Pony.
 Arabian, Harness Show Pony and Welsh breeds were also used.
 The result was a taller and more elegant pony than the classic Shetland, with longer legs and finer bone, high withers and a sloping shoulder, and a high action particularly well-suited to harness work.
 It does not have the thick coat of the traditional Shetland, but supposedly retains the hardiness and endurance of that breed; in conformation it is more similar to the Hackney Pony, also showing some Arab influence.

 It is the most numerous pony breed in the United States; numbers in 1994 were estimated at over 50,000.
 It is one of two American pony breeds derived from the traditional Shetland, the other being the Pony of the Americas.
 It was the principal influence on another Shetland-derived breed, the German Classic Pony.

 American Shetland Ponies may be registered in the American Shetland Pony Club stud book, in one of four sections: foundation, classic, modern, and modern pleasure; they are distinguished by minor variations in conformation, the "foundation" type being the smallest and most similar to the American Shetland of the 1950s.
-In the past, American Shetlands were registered in section B of the stud book, and the traditional Shetland Pony in section A.
+In the past, American Shetlands were registered in section B of the stud book, and the traditional Shetland Pony in section A. The stud book has been closed – with some exceptions – to imported Shetlands since 1955.

 Use

 The American Shetland Pony is well-suited to harness use.
 It may be used as a roadster to pull sulkies, or in fine harness pulling two-wheeled or four-wheeled carts.
-It may be ridden under either a Western or English saddle, and is also shown at Halter.
+It may be ridden under either a Western or English saddle, and is also shown at halter.